rauletepawa/Species_Distribution_Modeling/readme.md

 ### Model-Training

-The CNN model outputs a logits vector for each training sample, after applying a [sigmoid](https://machinelearningmastery.com/a-gentle-introduction-to-sigmoid-function/) function to these logits vectors, we obtain a probability vector where each probability value is independent of the other probabilities (they do not add up to 1 as in the softmax function).
+The CNN model outputs a logits vector for each training sample, after applying a [sigmoid](https://machinelearningmastery.com/a-gentle-introduction-to-sigmoid-function/) function to these logits vectors, we obtain a probability vector where each probability value is independent of the other probabilities (they do not add up to 1 as in the softmax function), as we treat each species presence probability independent of the other species.

 ##### BCE loss training
 ![BCEloss](Images/BCE-loss.png)